jackdawe/MBP/README.md

 1. **GridWorld**, a state of the art toy example where the agent has to find its way in a grid by chosing whether to go up, down, left or right without colliding with an obstacle.

 2. **Starship**, a more complex environment with an infinite state and action space.
 Many state of the art RL algorithms such as Q-Learning or TD-Lambda cannot be applied without using tricks such as discretizing the state space.
 The agent controls the thrusters of a small ship and has to fight the gravitational pull of the planets to reach the closest waypoint.
-Once the agent reaches the waypointm he has to fire a signal indicating that he has reached this precise waypoint to collect a reward.
+Once the agent reaches the waypoint he has to fire the correct signal to indicate that he has reached this precise waypoint to collect a reward.

 For this work, I reproduced the environment as described in the paper.

 You can find all the details [here](https://arxiv.org/abs/1705.07177).

+#General Information

+1. joliRL/project/ is the root directory.
+2. To use one of my commands, first go to the root directory.
+Then follow the general architecture: ./project -cmd=COMMAND_NAME -myflag1= -myflag2= ... -myflagn=
+3. Flags to indicate the path to a directory should end with a "/".

 # GRIDWORLD TASK

 ## Map Generation

-Map files contain a simple matrix: 0 is an empty space, 1 an obstacle and 2 the goal.
-To generate a map, you can use the **gwmgen** command with the following parameters:
+Map files contain a simple matrix:
+- 0 for an empty space
+- 1 for an obstacle
+- 2 for the goal
+You can generate a GridWorld map of the size of your choice with this command.

-### Command
+### Command name

 gwmgen

 ### Parameters

 - int **size**  : the size of the map.
 I advise you to stick to 8 and 16 as other sizes weren't tested.
-Default: 8 .
+Default: 8
 - int **maxObst** : the maximum number of obstacles.
 The map will be generated with a random number of obstacles between 0 and maxObst.
 Please note that walls are automatically generated and are not taken into account in the maxObst count.
-Default: 1 .
+Default: 1
 - string **map** : the path to the file that will be created.
 Default: root directory.

 ### Example